DrumilHV/DSA-CP/DP.md

 }
 ```

-22. you have 2 strings , you need to find the longest subsequence from both the strings
+22. you have 2 strings , you need to find the longest common subsequence from both the strings

 ```cpp
 class Solution {